 Dr. Borovetz is a 1992 recipient of the R & D Magazine 100 Award (along with Frank Shaffer, Department of Energy, and Dr. John Woodard, Novacor Division, Baxter Healthcare Corporation).
 He is the 2007 recipient of the Carnegie Science Center Life Sciences Award, the 2001 ASAIO Whitaker Lecturer, and the 2009 ASAIO Hastings Lecturer.
 Dr. Borovetz is the 2003 Inaugural Co-Chair, Gordon Research Conference on Assisted Circulation and the 2009 Conference Chair, BMES Annual Meeting, Pittsburgh, PA.
 He is the recipient of the 2012-2013 Swanson School of Engineering Board of Visitors Faculty Award and the 2016 Swanson School of Engineering Award for Diversity.
 Dr. Borovetz was the Chairman for the NIH Center for Scientific Review – Surgery, Applied Imaging and Applied Bioengineering Study Sections Boundaries Team.
 In 1999 and 2000, Dr. Borovetz spent one-half time at the NIH, where he served as a Health Sciences Administrator for the Bioengineering Research Group of the National Heart, Lung, and Blood Institute.
-For the past 6-years, 2015 – 2020, Dr. Borovetz, as a Visiting Lecturer, taught/co-taught six courses, “Artificial Organs – Cardiac Assist Devices,” “Cardiac Care in Israel and the United States,” “Implant Biomechanics” (co-instructor) and three times, “Biomechanics of Implants” (co-instructor), respectively, in the Department of Mechanical Engineering, Ort Braude College, Karmiel, Israel.
+Since 2008 Dr. Borovetz has served as the Executive Director for an NSF Engineering Research Center entitled, “Revolutionizing Metallic Biomaterials.”
+The ERC applicant organization is North Carolina Agricultural and Technical State University, an HBCU located in Greensboro, NC.
+For the past seven years (2015 – 2021) Dr. Borovetz, as a Visiting Lecturer, taught/co-taught six courses, “Artificial Organs – Cardiac Assist Devices,” “Cardiac Care in Israel and the United States,” “Implant Biomechanics” (co-instructor) and three times, “Biomechanics of Implants” (co-instructor), respectively, in the Department of Mechanical Engineering, Ort Braude College, Karmiel, Israel.
 Since 2017 Dr. Borovetz has participated in the development of a VAD R&D Program in Hyderabad, India.
 This effort is part of the charter of a non-profit organization SHARE (Science Health Allied Research and Education) INDIA to promote exchange of technologies between the United States and India.

 View a list of representative publications by Dr. Borovetz here.